CodeChen321/Voice-Service-for-cortex-M/README.md

     Two or four micphones are supported according to our schedual.

-    Who are interested in this open source project, we want you if you are familar with MCU or Speech algorithment development. you can contact me through shichaog@126.com.
+    Anyone interested in this open source project, we want you if you are familar with MCU or Speech algorithment development. you can contact me through shichaog@126.com.
 Thanks!